jfasate/ECE570-Single-Stream-CNN/README.md

    conda activate cnn_env

 ## Requirement
+Please install everything mention below inside the conda env.
+I have also mention the version that I have used while implementation.
-- python3
+- python3 (3.8.20)
-- pytorch
+- pytorch (2.4.1)
-- CUDA
+- CUDA (12.4)
-- cuDNN
+- cuDNN (12.4)
-- torchvision
+- torchvision (0.20.0)
 - gdal
-- sklearn (scipy, numpy)
+- sklearn (0.23.1)

 ## Data
 Download the below dataset from Google Drive and load it into place inside data folder that is ```/path/to/data```.